milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 The loss in Fig 21 above starts to stop decreasing notably at around 150 epochs, take note of the different y-axis scale.
 This proves that the model does continue to improve past 100 epochs, but is that also the case for the actual test data though.
 In theory yes, but there have been many times when loss was decreasing during training but higher than expected in the public RMSLE ill do another submission with 150 epochs in this version and see if the public score increases.

-Edit: public RMSLE score - 1.06437, current leaderboard position - 578/1329 (57th percentile)
+Edit: public RMSLE score - 1.06437, new leaderboard position - 578/1329 (57th percentile)

+To not waste your time reading how i trial and error different epoch values, i went ahead and tried submitting with 200, 225 and 250 epochs.
+Here are the results -

+200 epochs: public RMSLE score - 1.06389, new leaderboard position - 568/1348 (58th percentile)

+225 epochs:

+250 epochs: public RMSLE score - 1.06533

+At 200 the RMSLE decreased showing the model was far from its optimum epoch number at 150 epochs, but at 250 there was an increase in RMSLE that is greater than that of 150 epochs, an obvious sign of overfitting.

 ## Version 32: